RVC-Boss/GPT-SoVITS/README.md

 ## additionally
 If you need the Chinese ASR feature supported by funasr, you should

-pip install modelscope sentencepiece funasr
+pip install modelscope torchaudio sentencepiece funasr

 ## You need ffmpeg.